dragon.workflows.batch.Batch

 • the total number of nodes used,

-• the hostname of the pool node where each manager process runs (first node of the pool), and
+• the hostname of the pool node where each subnode manager process runs, and

 • for each worker pool, the hostnames of the nodes that make up that pool.

-Each manager process is co-located on the first node of its own worker pool.
+Each requested node gets its own worker pool and its own subnode manager.
+The scheduler manager is an extra process colocated with the first Batch node and is not counted as one of the worker pools.
 All physical cores on every pool node are available as workers; no core is reserved for the manager.

 Example: